jhcook/agentic-rag/.github/database-migration-strategy.md

 #### Scenario 2: Slack Thread → Persisted Conversation
 ```
 Team discussing in Slack thread:
-  User A: "@ragbot what is FAISS?"
+  User A: "@ragbot what is pgvector?"
-  Bot: "FAISS is..."
+  Bot: "pgvector is..."
   User B: "@ragbot how does it compare to pgvector?"
   Bot: "pgvector is..."
          │